 Student Book Part A Skill Builders Part A Student Book Part B Skill Builders Part B a.
 Solve word problems leading to equations of the form $px + q = r$ and $p(x + q) = r$, where p , q , and r are specific rational numbers.
 Solve equations of these forms fluently.
 Compare an algebraic solution to an arithmetic solution, identifying the sequence of the operations used in each approach.
 For example, the perimeter of a rectangle is 54 cm.
 Its length is 6 cm.
 What is its width?
 58, 59, 60 69 b.
-Solve word problems leading to inequalities of the form $px + q > r$ or $px + q < r$, where p , q and r are specific rational numbers.
+Solve word problems leading to inequalities of the form $px + q > r$ and $px + q < r$ where p , q and r are specific rational numbers.
 Graph the solution set of the inequality and interpret it in the context of the problem.
-For example: As a salesperson, you are paid \$50 per week plus \$3 per sale.
+For example: as a salesperson, you are paid \$50 per week plus \$3 per sale.
 This week you want your pay to be at least \$100.
-Write an inequality for the number of sales you need to make, and describe the solutions.
-51-1, 51-2(pre) 70, 71, 72 7.G GEOMETRY Draw, construct, and describe geometrical figures and describe the relationships between them.
-1 Solve problems involving scale drawings of geometric figures, including computing actual lengths and areas from a scale drawing and reproducing a scale drawing at a different scale.
-46-1, 46-3 77 2 Draw (freehand, with ruler and protractor, and with technology) geometric shapes with given conditions.
-Focus on constructing triangles from three measures of angles or sides, noticing when the conditions determine a unique triangle, more than one triangle, or no triangle.
-44-46(pre) 30-2, 31-3, 38-1(pre) 82 31-2 3 Describe the two-dimensional figures that result from slicing three-dimensional figures, as in plane sections of right rectangular prisms and right rectangular pyramids.
+Write an inequality for the number of sales you need to make, and describe the solution.
+70, 71, 72 51-1, 51-2 C. Solve real-world and mathematical problems by writing and solving equations of the form $x + p = q$ and $px = q$ in which p and q are rational numbers.
+57 50-3, 50-6, 50-7 7.G GEOMETRY Draw, construct, and describe geometrical figures and describe the relationships between them.
+MGSE7 Solve problems involving scale drawings of 46-1, 46-3 77 .G.1 geometric figures, including computing actual lengths and areas from a scale drawing and reproducing a scale drawing at a different scale.
+MGSE7 .G.2 Explore various geometric shapes with given conditions.
+Focus on constructing triangles from three measures of angles and/or sides, noticing when the conditions determine a unique triangle, more than one triangle, or no triangle.
+44 82 31-2, 31-3 MGSE7 .G.3 Describe the two-dimensional figures (cross sections) that result from slicing three-dimensional figures, as in plane sections of right rectangular prisms, right rectangular pyramids, cones, cylinders, and spheres.
 53-2 Solve real-life and mathematical problems involving angle measure, area, surface area, and volume.
-4 Know the formulas for the area and circumference of a circle and use them to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.
-45(pre), 46 29-1(pre), 39- 1, 39-2 78 5 Use facts about supplementary, complementary, vertical, and adjacent angles in a multi-step problem to write and solve simple equations for an unknown angle in a figure.
+MGSE7 .G.4 Given the formulas for the area and circumference of a circle, use them to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.
+46 39-1 78 39-2 MGSE7 .G.5 Use facts about supplementary, complementary, vertical, and adjacent angles in a multi-step problem to write and solve simple equations for an unknown angle in a figure.
 43 33-1, 33-2